goauthentik/authentik/website/docs/user-group/user.md

   REMOTE-NAME: Joseph
 ```

 These headers will now be passed to the application when the user logs in.
 Most applications will need to be configured to accept these headers.
-Some examples of applications that can accept additional headers from an Authentik Proxy Provider are [Grafana](https://grafana.com/docs/grafana/latest/auth/auth-proxy/) and [Tandoor Recipes](https://docs.tandoor.dev/features/authentication/).
+Some examples of applications that can accept additional headers from an authentik Proxy Provider are [Grafana](https://grafana.com/docs/grafana/latest/auth/auth-proxy/) and [Tandoor Recipes](https://docs.tandoor.dev/features/authentication/).

 ## Object attributes